SathyaNeom/GIS_Project/app-catalog/README.md

 ## Notes

-- The catalog uses the same theme (`ElectronicServicesTheme`) as the main app
+- The catalog uses the same theme (`GdsGpsCollectionTheme`) as the main app
 - All components use the design system's spacing, colors, and typography
 - The catalog is edge-to-edge for modern Android UI
 - Snackbars appear at the bottom of the screen